Tuesday, December 31, 2024

 -------------------------------------------------------------------------------

 Alicia leaned against the wall by the locker room in the beige cinder block corridor.
 The urgency in Giselle's voice scared her.
 Whatever she needed to say couldn't be shared in the arena.
 Alicia clutched her practice stick tight in both hands.
 Breathe in, breathe out.
-She rounded the corner and tugged open the door just two-thirds of a smidge and peered through the crack, praying to find at least one other person.
+She tugged open the door just two-thirds of a smidge and peered through the crack, praying to find at least one other person.
 She couldn't see anyone on the bench where she and Sabrina talked before their match.
 Alicia's match, anyway.
 I'm so sorry, Sabrina.
-The Hard Times graduate would visit her alma mater on Monday; Sabrina wouldn't miss a day for anything less than a compound fracture.
+The Hard Times graduate would visit her alma mater on Monday to check up on her.
+Sabrina wouldn’t miss a day for anything less than a compound fracture.
 Even then, it would depend on the bone.

-Alicia stepped inside the locker room.
+Alicia stepped into the locker room.
 There was her equipment bag against the wall, right by the door where she left it.
-No sign of her gym bag, except in her locker.
-Through the steel mesh, she saw the white and mauve nylon bag sitting inside the bottom of the locker.
-Alicia turned to the pair of wrestlers sitting on the middle bench across the room.
+No sign of her gym bag--except in her locker.
+Alicia turned to the pair of wrestlers seated on a bench across the room.
 She recognized the pair: Kat Cable and Tracy "Trace" Roote, the duo of no-DQ street fight specialists known as I.T.
 Factor.

 "Hi, I'm just here picking up my stuff.
 I'm Alicia."